SamBaston/CarbonFootprint/README.md

 *   **Period Comparison**: Compare the current emissions to the previous equivalent time period (e.g., "15% lower than previous period").
 *   **Emissions Breakdown**: A ranked list showing which activities are contributing the most to their footprint.
 *   **Carbon Emission Chart**: An interactive line graph visualizing emission trends over time, filterable by Activity Type.
+*   **Yearly Carbon Heatmap**: A GitHub-style contribution graph visualizing daily carbon emissions in relation to their daily carbon goal.
+Additional stats show the percentage of days in a selected year that goal was met, and the average daily carbon value.

 ### Activity & Record Management
 Manage data entries and catagories.